Patrick-Yevych/discord-bot/README.md

 <img align = "centre" src="media/say.png">
 <img align = "right" src ="media/blocker.png">

-Official releases are yet to come.
 At the moment, the bot has the following basic functionalities:

 - send messages to a channel on a regular interval
 - block certain words/phrases from appearing on a server-wide level